zuozhenggh/learning-library/data-management-library/big-data/bds/bds-getting-started/bds-getting-started.md

    ![](./images/add-user-group.png " ")

     **Note:**
-    If you haven't created the user who will be an administrator yet, go back to **STEP 3: Create an IAM User to be the BDS Administrator to create the user**, and then return to this step.
+    If you haven't created the user who will be an administrator yet, go back to **STEP 3: Create an IAM User to be the BDS Administrator to create the user**, create the user, and then return to this step.

 8. The **Group Details** page is re-displayed and the newly added user to this group is displayed in the **Group Members** section.